butterflysly53/Attandace/README.md

 ## Features

-- 🖥️ This repo contains basic PHP code for building a CRUD application.
+- 🖥️ This repo contains code for a PHP based CRUD application.

 - This application will help users registering themselves for any conference.